rmcar17/piqtree/docs/quickstart/fit_tree_topology.md

 The likelihood for a tree with specified branch lengths may be calculated by using the `bl_fixed` argument.
 When set to True, specified branch lengths are not optimised and the likelihood for the tree is calculated.
+Any unspecified branch lengths will still be optimised.

 ```python
 from cogent3 import load_aligned_seqs, make_tree